ObservableObject Protocol

 The ObservableObject protocol is a fundamental building block in SwiftUi for managing state.
 Here are the key concepts you need to understand:

-• ObservableObject is a protocol that defines a type of object that can be observed by SwiftUi views.
+ObservableObjectis a protocol that defines a type of object that can be observed by SwiftUi views.- Classes that conform to

-• When a @Published property's value changes, SwiftUi automatically updates any views that depend on that property.
+@Publishedproperty's value changes, SwiftUi automatically updates any views that depend on that property. - Views can access observable objects using the

 Here's an example of a simple ObservableObject class: